 Jeremy Heis One focus of Professor Heis's historical work has been the philosophy of mathematics from Kant through the neo-Kantians (especially Cassirer), particularly as it was influenced by changes in mathematics itself.
 Another is the development of logic and philosophy of logic in the 19th century (from Kant to Frege).

-Penelope Maddy (Emerit) Much of Professor Maddy's work has been aimed at the question of how we justify the axioms of set theory, including new axioms extending beyond ZFC.
+Penelope Maddy (Emeritus) Much of Professor Maddy's work has been aimed at the question of how we justify the axioms of set theory, including new axioms extending beyond ZFC.
 This has led her into general questions in the metaphysics and epistemology of mathematics and the ground of logical truth.

 Toby Meadows Professor Meadows is a mathematical logician and philosopher of mathematics.
 He is particularly focused on problems in philosophy of set theory and foundations of mathematics.
 His research is concerned with questions relating to large cardinals, multiverse conceptions of set theory and comparison between rival foundations for mathematics.